PavanRangani/docs/docs/prd/tasks/in-app-notifications.md

 **Technical point**

-- When the reopen notification is "marked as read" the UI team calls 2 APIs.
+- When the reopen notification is "marked as read" the, UI app calls 2 API to mark `New` and `Reopen` notification as read.

-## TODO

-- Should we shows the notification when system mark task as Open?